SamLebarbare/minecraft-frontend/README.md

 * Use Teleport
 * Change gamemod

+Technical infos:

+* Use a custom Valve RCON for remote command from Java Code to Minecraft Server
+* Play!Framework allow you to develop new features
+* Use Twitter Bootstrap for easy CSS customization

 Install
 -------

 This tool is based on the Java Play!Framework version 1.2.X

     https://github.com/playframework/play/

+follow installation instruction,
-when the framework is ready don't forget to :
+when the framework is ready, clone this repository and run :

     play deps

 Configure
 ---------

-Edit the config file in :
+Enable RCON in your minecraft server.properties file and edit the front-end config file in :

     conf/application.conf

+Check DB lines for using MySql as backend for exemple

 Run
 ---